Welcome To The Blog For Highly Sensitive Souls In Search Of Emotional Support and Guidance For Healing Childhood Wounds.

 There is much free coaching guidance by me in the comment sections of many of my posts as well so please use my categories in the side bar to find posts meeting your current needs.
 More importantly though there is so much sharing of personal stories in the comment sections that help people to know they are not alone so please seek out these sections if you are needing support!
 My most viewed post with the most comments can be found here.

-Please follow this blog because I am writing new posts here again weekly.
+Please follow this blog because I am writing posts here again whenever I can and I check my comments and all activity frequently.
 Welcome to a community which is a safe haven for those needing comfort, encouragement, and compassion for emotional healing and moving forward to vitality and wholeness!

 You can read my blog posts on this blog by clicking on “Blog” above or in the side bar under Pages.